kubeshop/testkube/docs/docs/13-Logging.md

 # Logging
-Testkube can be configured to use different storage for test logs output that can be specified in the helm values
+Testkube can be configured to use different storage for test logs output that can be specified in the Helm values.

 ```yaml
 ## Logs storage for Testkube API.